vocdoni/docs/src/architecture/protocol/franchise-proof.md

 #### 1. Registration to an organization

-First, the Voters need to send their public keys to the Census organization service (each organization can choose which method to use for veryfing and identity).
+First, the Voters need to send their public keys to the Census organization service (each organization can choose which method to use for verifying an identity).
 This is done just once so the same public key can be used for multiple elections.

 ```mermaid
 graph TD;